 Golden Gate National Parks Conservancy.

 Torpedo Wharf and

 Fort Point, the Warming Hut is beloved by locals who gather here after a run with the baby stroller, a hike with the dog, birdwatching, or even a day of crabbing at the pier.
-Everyone can appreciate the cafe's selection of casual but healthy food and drinks – including soup and sandwiches, teas, fair trade coffee, and other light snacks and refreshments.
+Everyone can appreciate the cafe's selection of casual but healthy food and drinks – including coffee, tea, packaged snacks and cold beverages.
 While waiting for your nosh, browse the unique and locally-made souvenirs, park gear, and books for sale in the gift shop.
 Proceeds benefit the parks.

 While we highly recommend enjoying your food al fresco at the outdoor picnic tables or while walking on the wharf beneath the

 Golden Gate Bridge, we won't blame you if you need a moment to warm up with a hot chocolate at one of the tables inside.
 Bathrooms, however, are outside in a neighboring building.
 And if you're looking for a place to plug-in, know that the Warming Hut does not have Wi-Fi.

 The Warming Hut is open daily, but hours can vary seasonally.
 Call (415) 561-3040.